xmartlabs/PagerTabStripView/README.md

 </br>
 </br>

-To select the initial selected page view you can pass the `selection` init parameter.
+To specify the initial selected page you can pass the `selection` init parameter.

 ```swift
 struct MyPagerView: View {